-I started making fig cakes when I had an oversupply of preserves in my pantry.
-So many figs and what to do with them?
-This cake fits the bill when needing a sweet something that can be easily whipped up to take to church, bring to a friend or bake ahead for company.
+I rediscovered how this cake fits the bill when needing a sweet something.
+The fig cake can be quickly prepared to take to church, bring to a friend, or baked ahead for some weekend company.
 It can be made into a simple bundt style or baked in layers and frosted.
-It’s one of those cakes that stays moist and gets better with time.
+It's one of those cakes that stays moist and gets better with time.
 Adding fruit does that to most baked goods.

-I’ll never forget the first time I served this cake to some of my Arkansas friends.
-They would not eat it and in fact made a grimace when I told them it was made with figs. Eventually, they decided to give it a try and after one bite decided it was indeed delicious.
-I’m still amazed at how many people aren’t familiar with the fig so here are some interesting facts I’ve discovered about this sweet fruit.
+I'll never forget the first time I served this cake to some of my Arkansas friends.
+They refused to eat it and in fact, grimaced when I told them it was baked with figs. Eventually, they decided to give it a try and after one bite of witnessing its goodness, they instantly became fans.

-- Those little seeds inside the fig were once hundreds of blossoms when the fig first formed.
+- The little seeds found inside the fig were once hundreds of blossoms when the fig first formed.

 - Figs are pollinated by a tiny wasp a couple of millimeters long.
-God made the wasp just for that purpose, therefore the fig and the wasp need each other for survival.
-So amazing!
+God made this wasp just for that purpose needing each other for survival.
+Amazing!

-- The Fig Newton Cookie was introduced in 1891.
+- The Fig Newton Cookie made its intro in 1891.

 - The early Olympic athletes received fig laurels as medals.